 The SHRM café has long been known as just that.
-However, thanks to a recent donor, CULT Coffee Roasters, the café is getting a new name.
+However, thanks to a recent donor, CULT Coffee Roaster, the café is getting a new name.

 Dr. Wanda Costen, SHRM executive director, had ideas for the café the moment she came to SHRM, and was moved when students came to her saying, “We get your vision; we want to run the café.”

 Through experiential learning opportunities like these, students are taught accountability, how to create policies and procedures, how to train each other, scheduling, and ultimately how to operate a successful business.

 When CEO of CULT Coffee Roaster, Hans Schatz, visited SHRM to speak to students, Costen showed him the café and told him of her vision.
 They connected through their values, ethics, and an understanding of the opportunity students would have to learn through working in the café.

 Costen, Boger, and a group of eight students from the café and Costen’s capstone class were able to visit CULT Coffee Roaster in Phoenix, and loved every moment.
 CULT’s business model includes establishing relationships with the farmers who grow the beans they use for their coffee.
 “It’s a family,” said Costen.

 The family-like values are reflected in what the café and SHRM as a whole creates.
 “It’s that value piece,” Costen explained.
 “It’s not about making money, it’s about changing lives, and we [SHRM] just happen to change lives through the experiences the students will have making coffee.”